NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 motion[frame * num_channel + channel_idx]
 ```

+Because we know only the root has translation and we know the rotation channel order is (z, y, x) we don't need to worry about checking for each channel type when rendering, we can just follow this order to get each rotation component per joint (and thus bone segment).

 ##### Using Sample Code for Parsing

 I'm thinking about using the sample code for parsing due to time limitations, but it would be better to write my own and possibly adapt it to make more sense for me.